 Both are effective soft tissue techniques we use at Indian Trail Chiropractic.
 Graston uses instruments to break up scar tissue, while ART relies entirely on hands-on contact and movement.

 I often use both in the same treatment session.
-Graston is excellent for broader areas of fascial restriction, while ART allows me to target very specific muscle fibers and adhesions with precision.
+Graston is excellent for broader areas of fascial restriction, while ART lets me target very specific muscle fibers and adhesions with precision.

 ART vs. Stretching

-Once we release those adhesions with ART, your stretching becomes more effective because the tissue can actually move through its full range.
+Once those adhesions are released with ART, your stretching becomes significantly more effective because the tissue can actually move through its full range.

 What to Expect During ART Treatment

-Most ART sessions last 10 to 15 minutes and focus on specific problem areas.
-The treatment can be uncomfortable, especially during the first few sessions when adhesions are most significant.
+Most ART sessions focus on specific problem areas and move efficiently.
+The treatment is uncomfortable, especially during the first few sessions when adhesions are most significant.

 Combining ART with Other Treatments